micartey/Cardinal-Anticheat/DIALECT.md

     }

     /**
-     * Removed the violations which have been collected so far *
+     * Remove violations which have been collected so far *
      * @param uniqueId UUID of the player
      */